On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Exact Simulation of Jump Diffusions

-Considering the construction of a JEA under the weaker condition \textbf{C5} (in which we assume only that the jump intensity in (\ref{eq:jea jump sde}) is locally bounded), it is not possible to first simulate the jump times as in Section \ref{s:bjea}.
-However, (as in Section \ref{s:ea} and as noted in \cite{OR:GS12,MCAP:GR13}), it is possible to simulate a layer $R_X\sim\mathcal{R}$, and then infer a jump intensity bound $(\lambda\leq\Lambda_X<\infty)$ conditional on this layer.
-As such we can construct a JEA in this case by simply incorporating the jump intensity bound simulation within the layer framework of the UEA and AUEA.\\ \\ The \textit{Unbounded Jump Exact Algorithm} (UJEA) in \algUJEA\, is a JEA construction based on the UEA and extended from \cite{MCAP:GR13}.
-The UJEA is necessarily more complicated than the BJEA as simulating a layer in the UEA requires first simulating an end point.
-As a result, although (conditional on a layer) there exists a Poisson process in which to simulate proposal jump times, we can no longer segment the interval into sub-intervals according to the length of time until the next jump.
-Instead we need to simulate a diffusion sample path skeleton over the entire interval (along with all proposal jump times) and then determine the time of the first accepted jump and simulate it (if any).
-If a jump is accepted another diffusion sample path has to be proposed from the last accepted jump time to the end of the interval.
+Considering the construction of a Jump Exact Algorithm (JEA) under the weaker Condition~\ref{condjump} (in which we assume only that the jump intensity in (\ref{eqjeajumpsde}) is locally bounded), it is not possible to first simulate the jump times as in Section~\ref{sbjea}.
+However (as in Section~\ref{sea} and as noted in \cite{ORGS12,MCAPGR13}), it is possible to simulate a layer $R(X)\sim\mathcal{R}$, and then compute a jump intensity bound $(\lambda\leq\Lambda_X<\infty)$ conditional on this layer.
+As such, we can construct a JEA in this case by simply incorporating the jump intensity bound simulation within the layer framework of the Unbounded Exact Algorithm (UEA) and Adaptive Unbounded Exact Algorithm (AUEA).

+The Unbounded Jump Exact Algorithm (UJEA) which we present in Algorithm~\ref{algujea} is a JEA construction based on the UEA and extended from \cite{MCAPGR13}.
+The UJEA is necessarily more complicated than the Bounded Jump Exact Algorithm (BJEA) as simulating a layer in the UEA requires first simulating an end point.
+Ideally we would like to segment the interval the jump diffusion is to be simulated over into sub-intervals according to the length of time until the next jump (as in the BJEA), however, as we have simulated the end point in order to find a jump intensity bound then this is not possible.
+Instead we need to simulate a diffusion sample path skeleton over the entire interval (along with all proposal jump times) and then determine the time of the first accepted jump (if any) and simulate it.
+If a jump is accepted another diffusion sample path has to be proposed from the time of that jump to the end of the interval.
 This process is then iterated until no further jumps are accepted.
-The resulting UJEA satisfies \textbf{P1--P2}, however, as a consequence of the layer construction, the jump diffusion skeleton is composed of the \textit{entirety} of each proposed diffusion sample path skeleton (we can't apply the strong Markov property to discard the sample path skeleton after an accepted jump).
-In particular, as the simulated layer covers the entire interval (the sub-interval before and after an accepted jump) it imparts information across the interval, so the skeletal points in the interval after an accepted jump contain information about the sample path before the accepted jump.
+The resulting UJEA satisfies Principles~\ref{prinlayer} and~\ref{prinprop}, however, as a consequence of the layer construction, the jump diffusion skeleton is composed of the \textit{entirety} of each proposed diffusion sample path skeleton.
+In particular, we can't apply the strong Markov property to discard the sample path skeleton after an accepted jump because of the interaction between the layer and the sample path before and after the time of that jump.